 Exit from all the windows, cancel the installation setup, and let the computer reboot normally.Quick Tip: You can use the command

 wpeutil rebootto restart your computer instead.

-In this step we’re going to enable the default built-in Administrator account, which has unrestricted access to the operating system by using the following command:
+Type the following command to enable the built-in Administrator account, which has unrestricted access to the operating system, and then press Enter:

 net user Administrator /active:yes

-While in the Windows 10 Setup wizard open the Command Prompt and navigate to the System32 folder as shown in step 2 and 3.
+While in the Windows 10 Setup wizard open the Command Prompt and navigate to the System32 folder as shown in step No. 2, 3, and 4.

 ren utilman.exe cmd.exe ren utilman.exe.bak utilman.exe

 Type the following command to disable the Administrator account and press Enter: